Organizations | Technology | Workplace

 The proliferation of smart devices, new cloud-based computing, ubiquitous internet, and large-scale data extraction are together reshaping the social world.
 The digital economy dominated by 'Big Tech' companies and new asset-light 'apps' that alter consumption is the most visible manifestation of this rupture.
 My goal is to demonstrate the far-reaching effects of these shifts extend beyond the domain of the the 'digital economy' in advanced industrialized regions.

 A recent wave of layoffs, the decline of traditional IT services, and the creation of new software services, reflect a new era of software consumption by Fortune 500 companies, this industry’s main clientele.
 Interviews with corporate executives, middle managers, coders, trade analysts, and members of new IT worker unions reveal the rise of a less labor-intensive and more elastic regime of cloud-enabled corporate IT.
 This study focuses on the managerial, organizational, and labor related reconfigurations associated with this development.

-Finance Capital | Urban Studies
+Finance Capital | Speculation | Urban Studies